bingtsingw/boilerplate-terraform/README.md

 In fact, `terraform` or `terragrunt` does not support `dotenv`, so we cannot use a `.env` file directly.

-Instead, we can use the idea behind `dotenv`, use `terragrunt`'s `yamldecode` function and a `.env.yml` file to simulate this feature.
+Instead, we can borrow the idea behind `dotenv`.
+Just parse a `.env.yml` file with `terragrunt`'s `yamldecode` function to simulate this feature.